dacorvo/kaizouman.github.io/_posts/2018-07-26-stdp-tensorflow.md

 ---
 Spiking neural networks([SNN](https://en.wikipedia.org/wiki/Spiking_neural_network)) are the 3rd generation of neural networks.

-SNN do not react on each stimulus, but rather accumulate inputs until they reach a threshold potential called a 'spike'.
+SNN do not react on each stimulus, but rather accumulate inputs until they reach a threshold potential and generate a 'spike'.

 Because of their very nature, SNNs cannot be trained like 2nd generation neural networks using gradient descent.